 Both projects have been developed by the same anchor investor and long-term Siemens Bank client.
 Not only does this transaction demonstrate a long-term, service-oriented view to client relationships, it is also another step towards developing Siemens Bank’s leading renewables franchise further, helping to speed up the adoption of green energy in Europe.

 France and Italy, like a growing number of countries, have been revising their climate and energy policies, implementing ambitious targets for renewables and energy efficiency to support the energy transition.

 Financing plays a key role in bringing large-scale ventures to life, especially when investing in capital-intensive infrastructure like wind power plants.
 Significant energy projects like this emphasize the critical role of well-structured financing solutions.
-We are proud to continue our support as a leading financer for renewables and enabler on the way to a more sustainable future.Siobhan Smyth, CEO of Project and Structured Debt Europe/Asia, Siemens Financial Services
+We are proud to continue our support as a leading financer for renewables and enabler on the way to a more sustainable future.Siobhan Smyth, Head of Project and Structured Debt Europe/Asia, Siemens Financial Services

 With its track record and its unique combination of industry and financing know-how, SFS is in an optimal position to support new and upcoming technologies driving energy transition by commercializing complex and capital-intensive projects such as future floating offshore, hydrogen and storage projects.